 1. Exceed patient expectations with online bill pay

-According to a 2019 consumer survey, 49% of patients expressed frustration with lack of digital options for paying bills, and 45% rated the post-visit experience (including billing, insurance and follow-up) as the worst part of the patient journey.
+According to a 2019 consumer survey, 49% of patients expressed frustration with the lack of digital options for paying bills, and 45% rated the post-visit experience (including billing, insurance, and follow-up) as the worst part of the patient journey.

 In fact, a poor digital experience could mean a dwindling patient pool altogether.
-Consumers aged 18-34 said they were 3x as likely to consider switching providers over a bad online experience.
+In fact, a poor digital experience could mean a dwindling patient pool altogether, consumers aged 18-34 said they were 3x as likely Consumers aged 18-34 said they were 3x as likely to consider switching providers over a bad online experience.
 Offering your patients flexible payment options, such as convenient online payment processing, makes your patients much more likely to pay their portion of the bill.

 Moreover, healthcare organizations can influence patient payments by recommending a default payment or suggesting patients pay a larger portion of their bill in fewer installments.